mongodb/specifications/source/crud/crud.rst

 If there are one or more available servers and one or more of those servers is pre-5.0 (i.e. wire version < 13), drivers MUST NOT use the available read preference and MUST instead select a server using a primary read preference.

-Otherwise, if there are either no available servers or all available servers are 5.0+ (i.e. wire version >= 13), drivers MUST use the available read preference.
+Otherwise, if there are either no available servers, all available servers are 5.0+ (i.e. wire version >= 13), or the topology type is LoadBalanced (we can assume the backing mongos is 5.0+), drivers MUST use the available read preference.

 Drivers SHOULD augment their
 `server selection algorithm <..../server-selection/server-selection.rst#server-selection-algorithm>`_ such that this logic can be enforced within a single server selection attempt.

-If the driver is connected to a load balancer, it MUST consider the wire version of the backing server obtained from the connection handshake.

 Drivers MUST discern the read preference used to select a server for the operation, which SHALL be used for specifying the